schedule-x/schedule-x/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 title: ""
 labels: ""
-assignees: ""
 ---

 Thank you for wanting to take the time to report a problem.
 In order to increase the chances of the issue being resolved, please take a moment to give as much relevant information as possible.

 **Context:**